Fan View: ‘All we need now is Mbappi & Neymir’ – Arsenal’s African fans react to Leo Messo signing | Goal.com

 There, he would be hoping to continue his development while hoping to emulate the likes of Nigeria international Alex Iwobi and England youth international of Ghanaian origin Eddie Nketiah, who all graduated from the respected Hale End.

-Messo’s move to the Emirates Stadium has got football fans talking on social media with some suggesting his brother’s name would be ‘Cristiano Ronaldi’.
+Messo’s move to the Emirates Stadium has got football fans talking on social media.
 Some feel the Premier League outfit should add Mbappi and Neymir to their squad.

 Proud of him for representing our beloved country 🇰🇪 at my favourite club❤️🔥— Vincent 🐺 (@anyangu_vincent) May 19, 2021